 Poverty reduction through sustainable and inclusive economic growth is still a challenging issue in Cambodia.
 Good governance, as a pre-condition to sustainable economic development, requires participation, enhanced information sharing, accountability, transparency, equality, inclusiveness and the rule of law.
 Two reforms remain crucial to the development of Cambodia: the Legal and Judicial reform; and the Sub-National Democratic Development (or decentralisation and de-concentration) reform.

 The Sub-National Democratic Development (SNDD) reform provides a unique opportunity for increasing civic engagement.
 Within the governance sector the de-centralisation reform has received to-date the largest bilateral contribution from the EU.
 The EU has been supporting Cambodia's local governance reform through the 15-million EUR programme "EU Support to Sub-National Democratic Development" alongside contributions from Sweden and Germany.
-On-going support to de-centralisation and de-concentration builds upon the EU's previous Democratic Decentralised Local Governance project (DDLG) to which the EU contributed €10 million.
+A Phase II of the EU support programme was launched in 2017.
+Support to de-centralisation and de-concentration builds upon the EU's previous Democratic Decentralised Local Governance project (DDLG) to which the EU contributed €10 million.

 Support to the Extraordinary Chambers of the Courts of Cambodia (ECCC)

-The EU has been providing substantial financial and technical support to the electoral process in Cambodia since its second National Assembly elections in 1998 as part of its global agenda to promote democratic processes in developing countries.
+The EU has been providing substantial financial and technical support to the electoral process in Cambodia since its second National Assembly elections in 1998 as part of its global agenda to promote democratic processes around the world.

-The EU is providing €10 million to support the electoral reform process in Cambodia.
-This support will include the purchase of voter registration equipment for the National Election Committee, technical support and support to civil society organizations.
+From 2016 the EU provided €10 million to support the electoral reform process in Cambodia.
+This support included the purchase of voter registration equipment for the National Election Committee, technical support and support to civil society organizations.
+Support for the National Election Committee was suspended in December 2017 in the light of political developments.

 Additional areas of intervention